mui/mui-x/docs/data/data-grid/column-dimensions/column-dimensions.md

 ## Autosizing [<span class="plan-pro"></span>](/x/introduction/licensing/#pro-plan 'Pro plan')

-The `DataGridPro` also allows for autosizing the columns' dimensions based on their content.
+`DataGridPro` also allows for autosizing the columns' dimensions based on their content.
 It can be autosized by 3 methods:

-- Calling the `.autosizeColumns` API method,
+- Calling the `.autosizeColumns(options?: GridAutosizeOptions)` API method,
 - Adding the `autosizeOnMount` prop,
 - Double-clicking a column header separator on the grid.